Kenya TV stations still off air despite court order

-Nairobi, Kenya (CNN)Three major Kenyan television channels remained off air Friday morning despite a high court order compelling the government to allow them to resume broadcasting.
+Nairobi, Kenya (CNN)Three major Kenyan television channels remained off the air Friday despite a high court order compelling the government to allow them to resume broadcasting.

-In what has been seen by many as media censorship, the government ordered private channels KTN, NTV and Citizen TV be pulled from air Tuesday over coverage of a symbolic "swearing-in" of opposition leader Raila Odinga the same day.
+In what has been seen by many as media censorship, the government ordered private channels KTN, NTV and Citizen TV to be switched off Tuesday over coverage of a symbolic "swearing-in" of opposition leader Raila Odinga the same day.

 A court ordered the government Thursday to restore all transmissions immediately pending a February 14 court hearing challenging the decision to shut down the television stations.

-Before the court's ruling, the Interior Ministry had said the networks would remain off air while authorities investigate the "serious breach of security" after the stations aired footage of crowds gathering for the event.

-It's unclear whether the government will honor the judgment but the broadcasters' signals were still unavailable on television on Friday.
 The channels have continued to stream online throughout the blackout.

+Before Thursday's ruling, the Interior Ministry had said the networks would remain dark while authorities investigate the "serious breach of security" after the stations aired footage of crowds gathering for the event.

+The blackout continued Friday because the Communications Authority of Kenya refused to receive the court summons documents, according to Okiya Omtatah, the activist who petitioned the high court to have the channels turned back on.

+The authority will not turn on the stations until it receives the legal papers.
+But a court process server was detained as he tried to deliver the summons at 8:00 a.m.
+Friday (12:00 a.m.
+ET), Omtatah claimed.

 Global concern